 1. AmazonBasics – Adjustable height dual monitor stand

-- Increases desktop space (desk clamp fits desks between 0.4" up to 2.4"); ergonomic positioning for reduced strain
+- Increases desktop space (desk clamp fits desks between 0.4 inches up to 2.4 inches); ergonomic positioning for reduced strain

-- Each arm is built to hold monitors up to 20 lbs
+- Each arm is built to hold monitors up to 20 pounds

 Amazon Basics Adjustable height dual monitor stand works with nearly all LCD monitors up to 27 inches and supports several configurations.
 Based on the discussion in Amazon, people have managed to install larger screens than 27 inches to the adjustable height dual monitor stand.
 The largest screen according to the discussion being 40 inches.
 However, most of the larger screens that the users have installed have ranged somewhere between 32 and 34 inches.